AlexandreHiroyuki/DataTome/README.md

 Data Tome is a C++ library for data analysis and data filtering on IoT devices.
 Focus on the developer's experience and performance.

+## Getting Started

-This library is listed in the official [Arduino Library Manager](https://www.arduino.cc/reference/en/libraries/datatome/).
+- This library is listed in the official [Arduino Library Manager](https://www.arduino.cc/reference/en/libraries/datatome/).

-_**—Recommended Platform—**_ Use the [PlatformIO Registry](https://registry.platformio.org/libraries/alexandrehiroyuki/DataTome) to install the library!
+- _**—Recommended Platform—**_ Use the [PlatformIO Registry](https://registry.platformio.org/libraries/alexandrehiroyuki/DataTome) to install the library!

-To avoid duplicating data for smaller samples of the same data, _[check the Partials feature](https://alexandrehiroyuki.github.io/DataTomeDocs/docs/category/partials)_!
+- To avoid duplicating data for smaller samples of the same data, _[check the Partials feature](https://alexandrehiroyuki.github.io/DataTomeDocs/docs/category/partials)_!

 ## Documentation